kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/other/work_diary/README.md

 **member:** ZHAO,ZHEN-BO、LIN,JHONG-BIN、Hu,Yun-Ruei
 **content:**

-As we have confirmed our participation in the international competition, we are undergoing significant modifications to our vehicle.
-We are transitioning from the use of wooden boards to a 3D-printed chassis for a more integrated structure, optimizing the space available.
-Moreover, this redesign will allow us to incorporate threaded components for added stability.
-Additionally, we are upgrading the controller from Raspberry Pi 4B to the higher computing power provided by the Jetson Nano microcomputer.
-The Jetson Nano supports programming in Python, thus most of our existing code does not need significant modifications.
-However, one notable difference with the Jetson Nano is that the generation of PWM signals requires an external board for implementation.
+Since it has been confirmed that we are participating in the international competition, we are making significant modifications to our vehicle.
+We are switching the controller from Raspberry Pi 4B to the higher-computing-capacity Jetson Nano microcomputer.
+Jetson Nano also supports the use of the Python programming language to run the vehicle, so most of our code doesn't require extensive changes.
+However, there are some differences with Jetson Nano, particularly in terms of PWM signal generation, which requires an external board for implementation.